codio-templates/onboarding/.guides/content/New-project-8ba1.md

 You will notice that there is a 'Click here' link below the stack buttons.
 If you like, you can explore this and see some advanced options for creating the project.
 We won't explain these here.

-- Select the Python3 stack
+- Select the Python stack

 ### Project name
 You should give your project a name.
 Enter "My First Project" then press enter or the Create button to fire up your server and we can start work on our project.